dblock/code.dblock.org/_posts/2011/2011-12-11-grape-describing-and-documenting-an-api.markdown

 comments: true
 dblog_post_id: 301
 ---
-Building a software platform is not just an investment in the future, it’s a software architecture philosophy.
+Building a software platform is not just an investment in the future, it's a software architecture philosophy.
 A proper API is a manifestation of some of the core principles of domain driven design – spend a lot of time figuring out what your domain is, then build software that represents the immutable concepts behind an API and, finally, implement different businesses that can quickly thrive, die or pivot, on top of that.
-We’ve spent considerable amounts of time iterating on our own API and are constantly improving the artifacts around it as we learning from good examples of Twilio, Stripe, etc.
+We've spent considerable amounts of time iterating on our own API and are constantly improving the artifacts around it as we learning from good examples of Twilio, Stripe, etc.

-There’re several ways to build an API reference: entirely by hand, generated from code comments or by adding metadata at runtime.
+There are several ways to build an API reference: entirely by hand, generated from code comments or by adding metadata at runtime.
 The first one is inanity and the second one is not leveraging the magic of Ruby.
 Hence I am a huge fan of the latter, as it offers the best chance of creating something that actually reflects code.

 You can now do this in [Grape](https://github.com/ruby-grape/grape) with _desc_ blocks.